-- -- The Program participant's application contained one or more false statements. - -- The Program participant, or his or her parent or guardian, as applicable, filed a notarized request for cancelation on a form prescribed by the Attorney General. - -- The Program participant failed to file a renewal application while the initial certification was valid.
+- -- The Program participant's application contained one or more false statements. - -- The Program participant, or his or her legal parent or guardian appointed by a court for a minor that was a Program participant, as applicable, filed a notarized request for cancelation on a form prescribed by the Attorney General. - -- The Program participant failed to file a renewal application while the initial certification was valid. - -- The Program participant failed to file a continuance application before he or she turned 19 years of age.